harry-anderson/s3-terraform/task-1/README.md

 ## Task 1
 > Please note: I was not familiar with using terraform and docker-compose.
-I have used terraform on my local machine.
+I have used terraform on my local machine for this task.

 ### How to import buckets
 To import the existing resources I have used an `import` block in `main.tf`.